 As part of our ongoing WW1 series we continue our look at the state of play in the European game during the last full European football season leading up to the start of the Great War.
 Our previous posts outlined the clubs who would qualify for our imagined Champions League of 1913-14 and focused on the backstories of the ones who have fallen by the wayside over the past century.

-This time round we’re going to look in detail at the more familiar clubs who would have been genuine contenders to win the tournament and be crowned our 1914 champions of Europe.
+This time we’re going to look in detail at the more familiar clubs who would have been genuine contenders to win the tournament and be crowned our 1914 champions of Europe.
 Retro-predicting an imaginary, hundred-year-old football competition is an inexact science of course, but based upon our research into the period we’ve managed to whittle down our starting 42 strong field to eight clubs; the ones we believe represent Europe’s elite clubs from this particular season a century ago.

-It’s worth acknowledging straight away that the latter stages of such a competition was always likely to be dominated by British clubs.
+It’s worth acknowledging straight away that the latter stages of such a competition were always likely to be dominated by British clubs.
 Scottish and English football represented the pinnacle of the world game in 1913 and it would be another decade before the influence of Hugo Meisl, Jimmy Hogan and the Danubian School in central Europe set the ball rolling for the rest of the continent to start catching up

 Football in mainland Europe was technically competent in its earlier years, but in this pre-WWI time even the best continental outfits would struggle to match the fitness and discipline of the British sides.
 And at a time when tactical thinking was simplistic and broadly uniform across the board, the notion that a team could overcome stronger opponents through cunning use of strategy didn’t really exist.
 There was no parking the omnibus in 1913!